I’m having a great time watching Virtual YouTubers do their way in entertaining us especially in the time where we’re expected to always stay home.

 As part of its support system, VTubers harness YouTube’s super chats function to keep themselves afloat as they work hard and continue to entertain us.

-Here’s a Quick Virtual YouTuber Superchat Guide using GCash so you can
+Here’s a Quick Virtual YouTuber Superchat Guide using GCash or PayMaya so you can

 simp support your favorite Virtual YouTubers.

-There are many ways to add cash into your GCash wallet – linking your bank account to the eWallet, online bank transfers, or loading it through supermarkets, convenience stores, or payment centers.
+After signing up, there are many ways to add cash into your mobile wallet – linking your bank account to the eWallet, online bank transfers, or loading it through supermarkets, convenience stores, or payment centers.

-I strongly recommend to prefer using the bank transfer method, as you will only use your registered GCash mobile number and name as your account number and name whichever banking app you use.
+I strongly recommend using the bank transfer method, as you will only use your registered GCash mobile number and name as your account number and name whichever banking app you use.

-Step 3: Link the GCash app to Google Pay
+Step 2: Link the app to Google Pay

-Aside from paying for superchats, you can use GCash to pay for purchases in the Google Play Store, please do keep this in mind.
+Aside from paying for superchats, you can use GCash or PayMaya to pay for purchases in the Google Play Store.
+Please do keep this in mind.

 Get to the live stream of your favorite VTuber, interact in the chat and find the right time to send super chats.
 This is usually during the start of the stream, or before the stream is expected to close.